eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 <!--
 ### Julia MPI GPU on Alps

+:construction: Scripts need to be updated for MPI runs on Alps

 The following step should allow you to run distributed memory parallelisation application on multiple GPU nodes on Alps.

 1. Make sure to have the Julia GPU environment loaded